jsonerrorsjavascriptnodedebugging

 javascript

-const parent = { name: 'Parent', children: [] };
+const parent = { name: "Parent", children: [] };

-const child = { name: 'Child', parent };
+const child = { name: "Child", parent }; // child holds a ref to parent

 parent.children.push(child);